NickDeas/Abstract-Contrastive-Opinion-Summarization/README.md

 ## 3) Training Experiments

-Training and inference for ToGL-Decoding is completed in two steps.
+Training and inference for ToGL-Decoding is completed in three steps.

 The first step fits the reimplemented Topic-Aspect Model to PoliSum.
+The notebook for training the TAM is located in `code/experiments/togl_decoding/TAM/TAM Training.ipynb`.

+The second step runs the fitted TAM on PoliSum to pre-generate the ToGL distributions for evaluation.
+The notebook to generate the distributions is located in `code/experiments/togl_decoding/TAM/Aspect Prediction.ipynb`

-The second step involves running inference with ToGL-Decoding and the TAM fit in the last step, which is also packaged in a CLI for easy experiments.
+The third step involves running inference with ToGL-Decoding and the TAM fit in the last step, which is also packaged in a CLI for easy experiments.
 In the `code/experiments/togl_decoding/ToGL_Decoding/` directory, the CLI is run with `togl_generate.py` to generate summaries.
 Parameters are explained in more detail below.

 <<List paramater details>>